- Chapter 1: Risk During Export/Import Goods

 - Chapter 4: The Insurance Company Needs to Know the First Timing As Notification

-Most companies insured ‘marine insurance’ for their goods, but know little about it.
-In the following, I provide some tips and explain the neglect of marine insurance.
+Most companies insured ‘cargo insurance’ for their goods, but know little about it.
+In the following, I provide some tips and explain the neglect of cargo insurance.

 Chapter 1: Risk During Export/Import Goods